graphhopper/directions-api/docs-matrix.md

 distances                  | The distance matrix for the specified points in the same order as the time matrix.
 The distances are in meters. weights                    | The weight matrix for the specified points in the same order as the time matrix.
-The weights for different vehicles can have a different unit but the weights array is perfectly suited as input for [Vehicle Routing Problems](http://en.wikipedia.org/wiki/Vehicle_routing_problem) as it is currently faster to calculate. info.took                  | The taken time in seconds info.copyrights            | For the FREE and STANDARD package attribution according to [our documentation](https://github.com/graphhopper/web-api/#attribution) is necessary.
+The weights for different vehicles can have a different unit but the weights array is perfectly suited as input for [Vehicle Routing Problems](http://en.wikipedia.org/wiki/Vehicle_routing_problem) as it is currently faster to calculate. info.took                  | The taken time in seconds info.copyrights            | Attribution according to [our documentation](https://github.com/graphhopper/web-api/#attribution) is necessary if no white-label option included.

 ### Output if expected error(s) while creating the matrix: